-One of the solutions to combat this is to create a temporary email address, one that you can use to register, shop, sign up, etc., without worrying about your real, permanent email address getting bombarded with junk.
-Fortunately, there are plenty of disposable or throwaway email addresses that allow you to do that.
+Has your email address become a target for spam and scams?
+One solution is to create a throwaway email, or temporary email address, one that you can use to register, sign up, experiment, etc., without worrying about your real, permanent email address getting bombarded with junk.
+Fortunately, there are plenty of sources for disposable and temp email addresses that help you avoid the spam and scams.

 GuerillaMail looks like an early 90s Geocities page, but don’t judge a book by its cover – or a site by its design in this case.
 Beyond the unassuming web design is an easy-to-use temporary email service.